awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_concepts.md

 Alarms invoke actions for sustained state changes only\.
 CloudWatch alarms do not invoke actions simply because they are in a particular state\.
 The state must have changed and been maintained for a specified number of periods\.

-When creating an alarm, select a period that is greater than or equal to the frequency of the metric to be monitored\.
+When creating an alarm, select an alarm monitoring period that is greater than or equal to the metric's monitoring period\.
 For example, basic monitoring for Amazon EC2 provides metrics for your instances every 5 minutes\.
 When setting an alarm on a basic monitoring metric, select a period of at least 300 seconds \(5 minutes\)\.
 Detailed monitoring for Amazon EC2 provides metrics for your instances every 1 minute\.
 When setting an alarm on a detailed monitoring metric, select a period of at least 60 seconds \(1 minute\)\.

  If you set an alarm on a high\-resolution metric, you can specify a high\-resolution alarm with a period of 10 seconds or 30 seconds, or you can set a regular alarm with a period of any multiple of 60 seconds\.
 There is a higher charge for high\-resolution alarms\.
 For more information about high\-resolution metrics, see [Publishing Custom Metrics](publishingMetrics.md)\.